Fundamentals of Collection Assessment

 Taking a web course is different than taking a traditional course in a classroom.
 Read Are You Ready for Online Learning to make sure the web course structure is right for you.

-Andrea Wirth is Assistant Professor in the Collection Development (CD) Unit at Oregon State University Libraries.
-As a member of CD she works with her colleagues and the department head to monitor the collections budget and strategically plan for collection management and development activities.
-Andrea’s assessment experience includes new program proposals and existing programs review, maps collection review, and annual and increasingly complex serials review, to name a few.
+Andrea Wirth is the Digital Scholarship Librarian at the University of Nevada, Las Vegas.
+Prior to working at UNLV, Andrea was a science librarian and a member of the collection management unit at Oregon State University.
+Her previous collections assessment experience includes new program proposals and existing programs review, maps collection review, and annual and increasingly complex serials review.
 She also serves as the department’s liaison to other science librarians and to the Center for Digital Scholarship and Services, merging CD activities with that of the scholarly communication program.
 Andrea received her Bachelor’s degree from Oregon State University in Geology and her MLS from the University of North Texas.